samveljanvelyan/Millionaire/readme.md

 Please run setup.sh in your linux machine.

-It will make python installation, and afterwards runs setup.py which will do all the stuff needed for the project.
+It will install all the required dependencies and also will fill in the database with questions described in questions.txt.